ning-wang1/DPFedMeta/README.md

 - **Deep learning framework:** Pytorch 1.4.0
 - **Language:** Python 3.6.10

 See "**Prepare the environment**" to set up Pytorch 1.4.0 and Python 3.6.10.
+Please read step by step to get ready for running the code.

+## setup GPU for deep learning
+If you have already set up your GPU for deep learning, please ignore this step.

+A guide is available by [Deep Learning GPU Installation](https://towardsdatascience.com/deep-learning-gpu-installation-on-ubuntu-18-4-9b12230a1d31)
+This guide includes three steps: NVIDIA Driver installation, CUDA installation, and CUDNN installation.

 ## Prepare the environment